triton-inference-server/server/docs/protocol/extension_generate.md

   generate request expressed as key/value pairs.
 See [Parameters](#parameters) for more information.

+> [!NOTE]
+> Any additional properties in the request object are passed either as
+> parameters or tensors based on model specification.

 #### Parameters

 The *$parameters* JSON describes zero or more “name”/”value” pairs,